jimgordon20/Jim-G_fivem-map-collision-finder_v2/README.md

 # Jim-G FiveM Map Collision Checker

-A simple, interactive Python utility to scan your FiveM `resources` folder for file conflicts and redundant duplicates among map-related files.
+A simple, interactive .bat utility to scan your FiveM `resources` folder for file conflicts and redundant duplicates among map-related files.
 Finding these collisions is crucial for debugging map load errors, broken collisions, and invisible map elements.

 The generated HTML report includes a **"Copy Dir"** button to instantly grab the directory path of a conflicting file, speeding up the fix process.